iamkirankumaryadav/Library/Statistics/Statistics.md

 - Data importing, cleaning, structuring, parsing, encoding, rescaling, handling dates and times, missing values, and outliers.

 ### Data Visualization
-- One of the main tools used to analyze and study relationships between different variables.
+- One of the main tools used to analyze and study relationships between different variables, also helps to identify outliers.
 - Descriptive Analytics: Scatter plots, line graphs, bar plots, histograms, qqplots, smooth densities, boxplots, pair plots, heat maps, etc.
 - Data visualization is also used in ML for data preprocessing and analysis, feature selection, model building, testing, and evaluation.

 ### Data Partitioning
-- In ML, the dataset is often partitioned into training and testing sets.
+- In ML, the dataset is often partitioned/split into training, validation, and testing sets.
 - The model is trained on the training dataset and then tested on the testing dataset.
+- The model is evaluated on the validation dataset which helps to increase the accuracy.
 - The testing dataset thus acts as the unseen dataset, which can be used to estimate generalization error.
-- **Generalization Error:** The error expected when the model is applied to a real-world dataset after the model has been deployed.
+- **Generalization Error:** The expected error when the model is applied to a real-world dataset post deployment.

 **Descriptive Statistics gives you a summary of your data and Inferential Statistics provides a conclusion for your data**

 ### Descriptive Statistics:
-- Descriptive statistics are used to **summarize/describe** a dataset using the measures (mean, median, mode, standard deviation).
+- Descriptive statistics are used to **summarize/describe** a dataset using the measures and aggregations.
+- Measures: Mean, median, mode, range, variance, and standard deviation.
 - It provides us with techniques to understand the features and characteristics of the data (Quick snapshot)
 - Provides a quick overview of data, and measures central tendency, variability, and distribution of the data.